PlanterApp/planter_blog/content/posts/tea-garden/index.md

 * Fennel

   * Seeds
+  * Pairs well with Thyme and something floral, like lavender!
 * Basil

-  * Dried Flowers, fresh or dried leaves
+  * Use the flowers or leaves; soothing
-  * Great with mint, or lemon/lemon flavored herbs
+  * Tastes subtly peppery.
+Great with mint, or lemon/citrusy herbs.
+Also goes well with black tea.
-  * soothing
 * Catnip

   * Dried leaves or flowers, calming